gatsbyjs/gatsby/packages/gatsby-plugin-manifest/README.md

 ## How to use

-There are three configurations in which this plugin will function: manual, hybrid, and auto.
-What config options you include will determine how the plugin functions.
+There are three configs in which this plugin will function: manual, hybrid, and auto.
+These three configuration options are explained below.
+The plugin functions differently depending on which of the three you choose.

-### Manual configuration
+### Manual config
-In the manual configuration you are responsible for defining the entire web app manifest and providing the defined icons in the static directory.
+In the manual config you are responsible for defining the entire web app manifest and providing the defined icons in the static directory.
 See the example below:

 ```javascript
 // In your gatsby-config.js